| |

 The Best Pickled Banana Peppers Recipe

-pickled banana peppers recipe
+Pickled banana peppers recipe in large mason jars.

 Too busy to make this right away?
 Pin it for later!
-Pin this recipe to your favorite board on Pinterest and it will be there when you’re ready!
+Pin this post to your favorite board onย Pinterestย and it will be there when youโ€™re ready!

 Yellow banana peppers are awesome for pickling!
-They are a medium sized pepper in the chili family with a mild, tangy and sometimes sweet taste.
+They are a medium-sized pepper in the chili family with a mild, tangy, and sometimes sweet taste.

-They are great for using as a garnish on mexican dishes, adding to sides or salads, eating as a snack, using as a topping on nachos or adding to your signature drink.
+They are great for using as a garnish on Mexican dishes, adding to sides or salads, eating as a snack, using as a topping on nachos, or adding to your signature drink.
 I personally eat them straight from the jar with a fork!

 Most canning supplies are easy to find at your local grocery store or big box store.
-Whether it’s a new canning pot, more jar lids, or another box of canning salt, make sure you have what you need on hand to whip up this pickled pepper recipe anytime.
+Whether itโ€™s a new canning pot, more jar lids, or another box of canning salt, make sure you have what you need on hand to whip up this pickled pepper recipe anytime.

 An excellent resource to check out is my Complete Guide to Canning for all of my canning tips and tricks.